sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 The EditListingWizard component checks the tab value in two functions:
 _tabLabelAndSubmit_ and _tabCompleted_.

-The `tabLabelAndSubmit` function determines the microcopy keys for the tab label and the submit button.
-Add the following block in the if-else
+The `tabLabelAndSubmit` function determines the marketplace text keys for the tab label and the submit button.
+Add the following block in the if-else sequence:
-sequence:

 ```
 else if (tab === EXTRAFEATURES) {